 How to find reputable French Bull Jack breeders?

 Most people resort to the Internet to look for breeders.
-While this more convenient than asking around for information on breeders for the specific dog breed you want, it comes with its own set of risks.
+While this is more convenient than asking around for information on breeders for the specific dog breed you want, it comes with its own set of risks.

 Don’t get impressed by conveniences like the option to pay online, or the availability of just the kind of puppy that you have pictured in your head.